 See, one of the other issues, you begin boiling this down further.

-They they were surveying, trying to figure out okay, well, where then, if anti-Semitism is on the rise this way, where is it really coming from?
+So one of the things that the ADL worked on, they were surveying, trying to figure out, okay, well, where then, if anti-Semitism is on the rise this way, where is it really coming from?

-So they found through a series of questions.
+So they found through a series of questions, it wasn't just, hey, are you an anti-Semite?

 It wasn't like that.

-A number that was up 4% from the previous survey they did, which was back in 2022.
+They found 24% of Americans, 24% of Americans hold anti-Semitic beliefs, a number that was up 4% from the previous survey they did, which was back in 2022.

 They go, okay, well, why suddenly 4% higher?

-I mean, you you start having some adults that go, yeah, you know, after all these years, I guess I am an anti-Semite.
+I mean, you start having some adults that go, yeah, you know, after all these years, I guess I am an anti-Semite.

-Hasn't been that way.
+No, hasn't been that way.

-What's been happening is as older generations, which have been less likely to be anti-Semitic, have been passing on, and they've been replaced by younger generations.
+What's been happening is as older generations, which have been less likely to be anti-Semitic, have been passing on and they've been replaced by younger generations.

 That's where it's coming from.